beark/ftl/docs/Monad.md

 ### More on the laws
 As is to be expected when dealing with concepts so heavily inspired from Haskell, the Haskellers themselves have produced [plenty](http://www.haskell.org/haskellwiki/Monad_Laws) of material available for those who want more than this documentation offers.

-ftl definition
+FTL definition
 --------------
-In ftl, the only real difference between a Monad and an [Applicative](Applicative.md), is that just like applicative functors add operations to plain ol' regular [functors](Functor.md), monads add one new basic operation&mdash;`bind`&mdash;and a couple of free standing other operations that in reality just use `bind`.
+In FTL, the only real difference between a Monad and an [Applicative](Applicative.md), is that just like applicative functors add operations to plain ol' regular [functors](Functor.md), monads add one new basic operation&mdash;`bind`&mdash;and a couple of free standing other operations that in reality just use `bind`.
 Also, any type that implements the Monad concept gets functor and applicative for free, no catch.
-Anyway, here's how ftl defines the monad concept:
+Anyway, here's how FTL defines the monad concept:
 ```cpp
 template<template<typename> class M>
 struct monad {